-Find more about asthma symptoms, allergy and immunology, allergy and asthma treatment, from the natural health viewpoint and alongside classical medical treatment.
+Find more about asthma symptoms, allergy and immunology, allergy and asthma treatment, from a natural health viewpoint, alongside classical medical treatment.

 Based on the above description, asthma is known to be of three types: